 Individuals and firms that fraudulently solicit funds from investors for commodity futures and options trading are usually not registered with the CFTC.
 They may operate “Ponzi” schemes in which little or none of the money sent in by investors is ever invested as promised in the commodity markets.
 Instead, the operator of the scam steals the funds, and creates the illusion of a successful business by using some of the money put in by later investors to pay phony profits to earlier investors.
 This tactic makes it appear to investors that the investment is actually making money, which in turn attracts additional investors.
 Be wary of such payouts if you do not fully understand their source.

 CFTC Whistleblower Reward claims like SEC Whistleblower Reward claims must be brought voluntarily under the Whistleblower Reward Programs to qualify for a financial.
 The whistleblower or whistleblowers must also be a natural person or natural persons, companies or other entity is not eligible to be CFTC financial fraud whistleblowers.
 Successful CFTC and SEC violation whistleblowers can collect financial rewards for whistleblower bounty actions that result in the imposition of monetary sanctions of greater than $1 million dollars.

 Through CFTC Whistleblower Reward Cases, the CFTC awards between ten percent and thirty percent of the money collected by the CFTC to qualified whistleblowers who voluntarily provide original information about a violation of the Commodity Exchange Act or other laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.

 Monitoring the commodity futures market requires a highly coordinated effort including the efforts of investors.
-It is important that investors that are aware of illegal activities in the commodity futures market report illegal actions.
+It is important that investors who are aware of illegal activities in the commodity futures market report illegal actions.
 Several different types of actions can be the basis of illegal conduct that result in CFTC fines and CFTC rewards.
 More specifically, these actions include 1) fraud, breach of fiduciary duty, unauthorized trading, misappropriation, churning, spoofing, nondisclosure, and wrongful liquidation.